Watch CBS News

 Consolidate your credit card debts to save on interest today

-Sign up for a debt consolidation program
+Sign up for a debt management program

-If you don't have a strong enough credit score or financial situation to qualify for a debt consolidation loan, it may benefit you to consider signing up for a debt consolidation program.
+If you don't have a strong enough credit score or financial situation to qualify for a debt consolidation loan, it may benefit you to consider signing up for a debt management program.
 Under these programs, debt relief experts negotiate your interest rates and a payoff plan directly with your lenders.
 You then send the debt relief company a fixed monthly payment that is dispersed to your creditors on your behalf.

-Debt consolidation program pros
+Debt management program pros

 • Experts use your financial hardship details to negotiate significant reductions in your interest rates.